How Is It That I Should Look at the Stars: Writing and recording

+Release

 Two singles were released prior to the album: "Endless Time" on January 25, and "To Talk About" on March 2.
 Both came with music videos directed by Lindeman: "Endless Time" features the singer wandering around a city, singing and occasionally seeking a comforting hug from kind strangers, while "To Talk About" sees her on a beach and among an expanse of green plants.
 On the latter, Lindeman said she "wanted the video to capture the feeling to surrender the song has; a feeling to surrendering to emotion at the expense of everything else, within a world that is not necessarily conducive to that softness", turning to "stereotypical signifiers" such as sunsets and the color red to bring forth "a sort of operatic performance of emotion."